Professor Ellen Marshall, PhD., Chairperson

 Located at 210 W. Ashby, the San Antonio College Early Childhood Center is an educational lab facility for the Department of Early Childhood Studies program.
-Students, under the close supervision of faculty, early childhood teachers, and child development specialists, work with the children as they train to be early childhood educators.
-In addition to providing this training, the center is designed to provide a model quality childcare and education facility for the community.
+Students, under the close supervision of faculty, early childhood teachers, and child development specialists, work with children as they train to be early childhood educators.
+In addition to providing this training, the center is designed to provide a model quality early learning facility for the community.

 Programs and Courses - Early Childhood Studies